Peter Beadle: Newport County

 In October 2005, Beadle replaced John Cornforth as manager of Conference South side Newport County.
-His new club were on a run of seven successive defeats in the league, and following defeats in his first three games in charge, Beadle managed to slowly turn the club around.
+His new club were on a run of seven successive defeats in the league, and following defeats in his first three games in charge, Beadle managed to turn the club around slowly.
 One of his first signings as manager was controversial striker Craig Hughes who had previously served a prison sentence for football hooliganism whilst on Cardiff City's books.
 By the end of the 2005–06 campaign his team went on a run of six wins in eight games, and avoided relegation by a four-point margin.

-In the 2006–07 season Newport progressed through the FA Cup qualifying rounds to face Swansea City in the FA Cup First Round.
-Fifteen minutes into the match Beadle was sent off by referee Anthony Bates after Beadle disputed a free-kick awarded to Swansea.
+In the 2006–07 season, Newport progressed through the FA Cup qualifying rounds to face Swansea City in the FA Cup first round.
+15 minutes into the match Beadle was sent off by referee Anthony Bates after Beadle disputed a free kick awarded to Swansea.
 As he left the field, Beadle confronted the fourth official, and a member of the crowd wounded the official by throwing a coin.
 In a post-match interview Beadle claimed not to have witnessed the attack and defended his 'passionate' approach to the game, claiming he did not deserve to be sent from the field for his outburst.
 Newport were subsequently fined a total of £3,000 after being found guilty of failing to control both their manager and their crowd.
 Beadle received a seven-match touchline ban after accepting misconduct charges, and was fined £1,500, half of which was suspended subject to good behaviour.
-He also issued an apology, stating that "I let not only myself and my family but my football club down."
+He also apologised, saying, "I let not only myself and my family but my football club down."